CEN3031-Group-4/HotSpotApp/README.md

 `npm install -g nodemon`
 `cd HotSpotApp/server/`
 `npm install`

-Because HotSpotApp/server/config/ is not stored in git, the HotSpotApp/server/config/config.js file will need to be setup manually:
+#### _**IMPORTANT NOTE**_ -
+This project does not have a mongoDB connection setup.
+For:
+- local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
+An example is provided, config/config.example.js.
+This file will be ignored by git so your db credentials will be kept safe when the app is deployed.
 `module.exports = {
     db: {
         uri: '', //place the URI of your mongo database here.
     }
 };`

 Then run:
 `nodemon server/server.js`
 At this point, the Express back-end should be running on port 5000.

+- production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heorku.
+Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
+Make sure you name the environement variable "DB_URI".

 ## Project Features Implemented:
 - #### Gaussian Model Selection